mrocklin/blog/_posts/work/2019-05-18-maintainer.md

 ## Best Practices

-Now lets get into the best practices of a maintainer, again assuming the context that they are paid to do this about 25% time for a moderately busy software project (perhaps 10-50 issues/contributions per day).
+Now let's get into the best practices of a maintainer, again assuming the context that they are paid to do this about 25% time for a moderately busy software project (perhaps 10-50 issues/contributions per day).